mtdvlpr/cmd-blog/src/about/minor.md

 I'm doing the [Web Design & Development minor](https://everythingweb.org/) at the HvA.
 I'm learning a lot about web development and design.

+## Learning Goals for the minor

+During this minor, I want to learn more about web development and design.
+Especially about how to come up with a good design.
+I'd also like to improve in working with vanilla JavaScript, without frameworks.

 ## Courses

 The minor consists of five courses and a hackathon.
 Each course is about a different aspect of web development and design.